1944 Romanian coup d'état: Aftermath

 The armistice was signed on the same date, 12 September 1944, on Allied terms.
 Article 18 of the Armistice Agreement with Rumania stipulated that "An Allied Control Commission will be established which will undertake until the conclusion of peace the regulation of and control over the execution of the present terms under the general direction and orders of the Allied (Soviet) High Command, acting on behalf of the Allied Powers."
 The Annex to Article 18, specified that "The Romanian Government and their organs shall fulfill all instructions of the Allied Control Commission arising out of the Armistice Agreement."
 It also made clear that the Allied Control Commission would have its seat in Bucharest.
 In line with Article 14 of the Armistice Agreement, two Romanian People's Tribunals were set up to try suspected war criminals.

+Article 19 stipulated the return to Romania of "Transylvania or the greater part of it".
+This phrasing conveyed the possibility of a revision of the Treaty of Trianon border, and it was meant to tempt Hungary to also cease fighting alongside Germany.
+On 15 October 1944, regent of Hungary Miklós Horthy indeed tried to follow Romania's example and negotiate a surrender, but his attempt was thwarted.
+Northern Transylvania was under Soviet military administration from November 1944 to March 1945.
+On 9 March 1945, three days after the formation of the Petru Groza cabinet, Stalin approved the return of all of Northern Transylvania to Romanian administration.
+Subsequent Hungarian efforts to recover part of Northern Transylvania were in vain.

 In October 1944, Winston Churchill, Prime Minister of the United Kingdom, proposed an agreement with Soviet leader Joseph Stalin on how to divide Eastern Europe into spheres of influence after the war.
 It was reportedly agreed that Soviet Union would have a "90% share of influence" in Romania.

 The Romanian Army, from the armistice until the end of the war, were fighting alongside the Soviets against Germany and its remaining allies.
 They fought in Transylvania, Hungary and Czechoslovakia.
 In May 1945 the Romanian First and Fourth Armies took part in the Prague Offensive.
 The Romanians suffered a total of 169,822 casualties (in all causes) fighting on the Allied side.

-Ion Antonescu was placed under arrest; the new Prime Minister, Lt.
+Ion Antonescu was placed under arrest; the new prime minister, Lt.
 Gen. Constantin Sănătescu, gave custody of Antonescu to Romanian communists who would turn the former dictator over to the Soviets on 1 September.
 He was later returned to Romania, where he was tried and executed in 1946.